 Shall I call or register before coming for the first time?

 Yes, previous registration is mandatory.
 Sometimes we have member-only classes or no class due to a holiday or special occasion, so by registering we can advise you if another date would be more appropriate.
 Also, we need to keep a ledger with contact details of all class attendants due to Covid-19 measures.

 Why don’t you offer single (one off) dance classes?

 We used to do that in the past.
 People could pop into our classes just once a while and pay for a single class.
-However, what we noticed is these people often felt frustrated as they missed out on a lot in between classes and it’s also holding back the rest of the group.
+However, we noticed that they often felt frustrated as they missed out on a lot in between classes and it’s also holding back the rest of the group.
 So we decided not to offer this opportunity any more.
 We count on people who want to be a regular member of our group and count to come to our class at least 10 times during a year.